 I can’t stress enough how valuable focusing on PEOPLE becomes to a professional services firm.
 People make decisions, not companies.
 Follow the people, and the projects will come.

 How your University Alumni is an untapped “Relationship Signal”.

 You have an untapped Relationship Signal – the people that walked the same campus as you.
-They know that town, the hilarious rituals/cultures at your school, and they will forever be connected to “their kind of people”.
-People buy from people they like, and people like people like themselves!
+They know that town, and the hilarious rituals/cultures at your school, and they will forever be connected to “their kind of people”.
+People buy from people they like, and people like themselves!
 Focus on people that have walked a mile in your shoes.

 Step 1 – Using free LinkedIn, search for Schools.

-Step 2 – Click on Alumni of your School.
+Step 2 – Click on Alumni of your school.